pytest-dev/pytest/doc/en/deprecations.rst

     def test_foo(unawaited_fixture):
         assert 1 == asyncio.run(unawaited_fixture)

+You can also make use of `pytest_fixture_setup` to handle the coroutine/asyncgen before pytest sees it - this is the way current async pytest plugins handle it.

 If a user has an async fixture with ``autouse=True`` in their ``conftest.py``, or in a file where they also have synchronous tests, they will also get this warning.
 We strongly recommend against this practice, and they should restructure their testing infrastructure so the fixture is synchronous or to separate the fixture from their synchronous tests.
-Plugins that handle async may want to introduce helpers to make that easier in scenarios where that might be wanted, e.g. if setting up a database in an asynchronous way, or the user may opt to make their test async even though it might not strictly need to be.
+Note that the anyio pytest plugin has some support for sync test + async fixtures currently.

 .. _import-or-skip-import-error: